dogoncouch/licins/README.md

 licins [-t LICTYPE] [-c COMMENT] [-C COMMENTEND] [-d PROGDESC] [-n CNAME] [-l LICENSE] [-p PREFIX] [-e ENCODING] [-s SIGNATURE] files

 # DESCRIPTION
 licins is a tool for inserting commented software licenses into source code.
 Comes with modules for popular open source licenses, and uses a config file for persistent options.
-Stop copying and pasting.
+Licenses are inserted at the beginning of files, but after any lines starting with #!.

 # OPTIONS